Best Things to do In Key West in September (2024)

 palm trees in key west in september

 What can we expect with Key West weather?
 Hopefully, no hurricanes.
 But there is always a chance of tropical storms … and yikes, even a hurricane.
-That said, the average temperature is 86 degrees, and only drops to an average low of 80 degrees at night.
+That said, the average temperatures are in the mid 80s and only drops to an average low of 80 degrees at night.
 Still on the warmer side as the humidity is still high.
 Days can be sticky and nights not much cooler.

 Looking for clear blue sunny days?
 September is overcast or mostly cloudy over 20 days a month and expect, on average over 3 inches of rain.